systematic-magic/AgingPubMed/research_papers_pdf.rst

 11. Text
 --------------

 11.1.
+Check that font type and size is consistent across all sections (except for References) of the article.

+11.2.
 Check that links are hyperlinked in blue color and underlined font.

 .. image:: /_static/hyperlink.png
    :alt: Hyperlink